ak8893893/solana-vault-program/README.md

 #[derive(Accounts)]
 pub struct Deposit<'info> {
+    /// CHECK: `user_vault_account` is safe because it is created and initialized
+    /// by the signer, ensuring it has the correct ownership and permissions.
     #[account(mut, seeds=[b"vault", signer.key().as_ref()], bump)]
     pub user_vault_account: AccountInfo<'info>,
     #[account(init_if_needed, space = 16 + 8, seeds=[b"counter", signer.key().as_ref()], bump, payer = signer)]